BlueBoy458/Smart-Auto-Swap/README.md

 # Smart Auto-Swap

+### **Note: This mod is still a WIP (Work-In-Progress), as some features listed here have not been added to the mod yet.**
 **Smart Auto-Swap is a Client-Side mod that swaps the items on your hands (both main hand and off hand) depending on the situation.**
 Here is what this mod features:
-* **Automatically switches to the correct tool:** Swaps hands automatically when your main hand slot doesn't have the required tools for block drops, while your off hand slot has one.
+* **⚒️Automatically switch to the correct tool ⚒️:** Swaps hands automatically when your main hand slot doesn't have the required tools for block drops, while your off hand slot has one.
-* **Preserve Durability:** Prevents the tool on your off hand slot from being used if its durability drops to a certain percent.
+* **🛡️ Preserve Durability 🛡️:** Prevents the tool on your off hand slot from being used when its durability drops to a certain percent.
-* **Tapping / Holding your mouse can now determine what tools you are going to use:** For example, when you're holding an Ender Pearl on your off hand and a bow on your main hand, tapping the "aim" key automatically throws an ender pearl, while holding the "aim" key uses your bow!
+* **⚔️ Tapping / Holding your mouse now determines what tools you use 🏹:** For example, when you're holding an Ender Pearl on your off hand and a bow on your main hand, tapping the "aim" key automatically throws the ender pearl, while holding the "aim" key uses your bow!
 * **+ Many more!**